scstanley7/quire/content/taylor.md

 ---
-title: About
+title: My Test page
 layout: page
 order: 503
 outputs:
   - html
 ---

-This is a starter theme for [Quire](https://gettypubs.github.io/quire/), a multiformat digital publishing framework.
+This is a starter theme for [text of link goes here](https://gettypubs.github.io/quire/), a multiformat digital publishing framework.
 Quire can be used to generate a web book, EPUB and MOBI e-books, and a PDF optimized for print; all from a single set of text files.

 This starter theme allows for the quick customization of a few key styles to make you publication project your own.